-The Gravity Recovery and Climate Experiment-Follow-On (GRACE-FO) Mission, due for launch early 2018, is a NASA directed mission to continue the goals of the original GRACE mission and provide continuity for the GRACE data set.
+The Gravity Recovery and Climate Experiment-Follow-On (GRACE-FO) Mission, successfully launched on 22 May 2018, is a NASA directed mission to continue the goals of the original GRACE mission and provide continuity for the GRACE data set.

 The primary goal of the GRACE-FO Mission is to obtain accurate global and high-resolution models for both the static and the time variable components of the Earth's gravity field.
 As in the original GRACE mission, this goal is achieved by making accurate measurements of the inter-satellite range between two co-planar, low altitude polar orbiting twin satellites using a K/Ka-Band microwave tracking system.
 Additionally, each satellite carries geodetic quality Global Navigation Satellite System (GNSS) receivers, a Laser Retro-Reflector (LRR) for ground station ranging, and high accuracy accelerometers to precisely measure the non-gravitational accelerations acting on the satellite.